-- 2. "Violence prevention program" and "drunk driving prevention program" include those who were enrolled in the program without "special conditions" - 3.
-"Drunk driving prevention program" started in October 2010. - 4.
-"Parolees (imprisonment with partial suspension of execution)" and "probationers granted partial suspension of execution" have been counted since 2016, with the commencement of the partial suspension of execution of sentence system. - 5.
-Persons who had been granted partial suspension of execution of their imprisonment sentence and were released on parole and then placed under probation for suspended imprisonment after completion of their parole period are included in both "parolees (imprisonment with partial suspension of execution)" and "probationers granted partial suspension of execution".
+2. "Violence prevention program" and "drunk driving prevention program" include those who were enrolled in the program without "special conditions"

+3. "Parolees (imprisonment with partial suspension of execution)" and "probationers granted partial suspension of execution" have been counted since 2016, with the commencement of the partial suspension of execution of sentence system.

+4. Persons who had been granted partial suspension of execution of their imprisonment sentence and were released on parole and then placed under probation for suspended imprisonment after completion of their parole period are included in both "parolees (imprisonment with partial suspension of execution)" and "probationers granted partial suspension of execution".